 When an external CGF is used, this CGF may also be used by other, i.e. non-5GCS, network elements, according to network design and operator decision.
 It should be noted that the CGF may also be an integrated component of the BD – in this case, the Bd interface does not exist and is replaced by a proprietary solution internal to the BD.

-Figure 4.2.1 depicts the architectural options for converged charging.
+Figure 4.2.1 depicts the architectural options for converged charging in service-based representation for CHF.

 Figure 4.2.1: 5G data connectivity converged charging architecture

+Architectural options of figure 4.2.1 apply to any 5G data connectivity converged charging architectures in this clause.

-Nchf is described in clauses 5.2.1 and 5.2.2, Ga in clause 5.2.4 and Bd in clause 5.2.5.
+Ga is described in clause 5.2.4 and Bd in clause 5.2.5. of the present document and Nchf is described in TS 32.290 [57].

+Figure 4.2.2 depicts the 5G data connectivity converged charging architecture in reference point representation for non-roaming:

+Figure 4.2.2: 5G data connectivity converged charging architecture non-roaming reference point representation

+Figure 4.2.3 depicts the 5G data connectivity converged charging architecture service-based representation for roaming Home Routed:

+Figure 4.2.3: 5G data connectivity converged charging architecture roaming Home Routed service based representation

+Figure 4.2.4 depicts the 5G data connectivity converged charging architecture for roaming Home Routed in reference point representation:

+Figure 4.2.4: 5G connection and mobility converged charging architecture in roaming Home routed reference point representation

+The N40 reference point is defined for the interactions between H-SMF and H-CHF and between V-SMF and V-CHF in the reference point representation.